tencentyun/intlcloud-documents/product/计算/容器服务/访问管理/TKE镜像仓库资源级权限设置_intl.md

 With a custom policy, you can associate different permissions with different collaborators.
 Taking the following factors into account when assigning permissions:
 - **resource**: Which images are associated with this permission policy, for example, all image repositories are described as `qcs::ccr:::repo/*`.
 For more information, see [CAM Resource Description Method](https://cloud.tencent.com/document/product/598/10606);
-- **action**: What operations, such as deleting and creating, this permission policy allows the collaborators to perform on the **resource**.
-The operations are usually described using APIs;
+- **action**: The operations, such as deleting and creating, this permission policy allows the collaborators to perform.
 - **effect**: Whether this permission policy allows or not the collaborators to perform such operations.

 Now you can begin assigning permissions.
 The example below describes "how to grant a collaborator to create an image repository":